eczy/valence-shifted-caption-generation/README.md

 1. Clone this repo
+2. Pull the Image-Captioning submodule by running `git submodule update --init Image-Captioning`
 3. Change directories into the repo with `cd 595-valence-shifting-captions/`
-2. Pull the Image-Captioning submodule by running `git submodule update --init Image-Captioning`
+3. Checkout the master branch: `git checkout master
 3. Install the above dependencies using `pip install`
 4. Download StanfordCoreNLP 3.9.2 zip from http://nlp.stanford.edu/software/stanford-corenlp-full-2018-10-05.zip and unpack the zip inside 595-valence-shifting-captions/
 5. Download the Amazon data submitted by the team - the necessary data has already been parsed (parsing yourself will take several days of computing time).
 Unzip the file and move `amazonRawData/`, `amazon_counts/`, `amazon_pairTuples/`, and `amazon_sentenceTuples/` into `595-valence-shifting-captions/valanceModel/`